 What is the ideal accounts payable turnover?
-Many companies don’t know or understand the importance of ensuring an ideal accounts payable turnover.
-It is actually a critical variable for managing cash flow, so review it carefully every quarter.
+Many companies don’t know or understand the importance of ensuring this important metric in order to achieve optimal cash flow.
+It is actually a critical variable for managing cash flow, so make sure to review it carefully every quarter.

 Accounts payable turnover is a financial ratio that assesses the average time it takes for a company to pay off its creditors.
 The metric is very important for managing cash flow and is calculated with the following formula: